IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

 I have participated in coding sessions with people doing Typescript since a year or longer.
 It took them half an hour to develop a type definition for an event handler (at the extreme).

 My opinion : We have limited time to develop the project and we do not need to spend time on this issue.
-I would prefer to use the time to develop the project and not to develop type definitions.
-Personally I really like how [Rich Harris, maintainer of Svelte thinks about Typescript](https://devclass.com/2023/05/11/typescript-is-not-worth-it-for-developing-libraries-says-svelte-author-as-team-switches-to-javascript-and-jsdoc/)
+I would tend to use the time to develop functionality and not type definitions.
+Personally I really like how [Rich Harris, maintainer of Svelte thinks about Typescript](https://devclass.com/2023/05/11/typescript-is-not-worth-it-for-developing-libraries-says-svelte-author-as-team-switches-to-javascript-and-jsdoc/).

 I know there is a lot of discussion going on about this topic.